-Project activities and their resulting impacts are expected to result in the incidental take of individuals of the Covered Species.
-The activities described above expected to result in incidental take of individuals of the Covered Species include dewatering Project work areas, installation of temporary creek diversion systems, sediment mobilization, contaminants, temporary reduction in riparian vegetation, permanent reduction in riparian vegetation and installation of rock slope protection at San Ysidro Creek, installation of channel walls, bridge demolition, and installation of new bridges (Covered Activities).
+Project activities and their resulting impacts are expected to result in the incidental take of individuals of the Covered Species in the form of relocation.
+The activities described above expected to result in incidental take of individuals of the Covered Species include dewatering Project work areas, installation of temporary creek diversion systems, sediment mobilization, contaminants, and temporary reduction in riparian vegetation (Covered Activities).

-Incidental take of individuals of the Covered Species in the form of mortality ("kill") may occur as a result of Covered Activities such as exposure to suspended sediments, contaminants released during demolition and construction of bridges, stranding during dewatering, relocation, and entrapment in temporary dewatering systems.
-Incidental take of individuals of the Covered Species may also occur from the Covered Activities in the form of pursue, catch, capture, or attempt to do so of the Covered Species from exposure to suspended sediments, stranding, relocation, and entrapment in temporary diversion systems.
-The areas where authorized take of the Covered Species is expected to occur include the bed, bank, channel, and upland riparian habitat areas of Oak, Romero, and San Ysidro Creeks (collectively, the Project Area).
+Incidental take of individuals of the Covered Species in the form of mortality ("kill") may occur as a result of Covered Activities such as exposure to suspended sediments, contaminants released during demolition and construction of bridges, stranding during dewatering, and relocation.
+Incidental take of individuals of the Covered Species may also occur from the Covered Activities in the form of pursue, catch, capture, or attempt to do so of the Covered Species from exposure to suspended sediments, stranding, and relocation.
+The areas where authorized take of the Covered Species is expected to occur include the bed, bank, channel, and riparian habitat areas of San Jose Creek (Project Area).